 The problem is that a lot of people do not have the time, money or resources to travel very far and a lot of the time we end up not straying too far from the house!

 Well, we think that this guide on what to do in Fermanagh this summer will be the inspiration needed to get out and have fun with your friends and family without having to board a plane or spend a fortune.

-The Lakeland county has so many interesting attractions, fun activities and magnificent natural beauty out there for us all to explore, some more well-known than others.
-Here are some of our top things to do in Fermanagh in the summer time – enjoy!
+The Lakeland county has so many interesting attractions, fun activities and magnificent natural beauty out there for us all to explore, making it an ideal location for a family activity holiday or weekend break with friends or loved ones.

 With the vast amount of lakes and rivers spanning the length and breadth of Fermanagh, it’s no surprise that there are plenty of water sports to choose from!